thierry123454/tool-selection-bias/README.md

 The scripts to analyze the data output by the models are given in *4_gather_and_visualize_data*.
 This folder contains the post-processing pipeline for turning raw inference outputs into bias metrics and figures.
 Run *extract_selected_api.py* to extract the endpoints that were called and the positions of those endpoints in the API list.

 ### Bias Investigation
 The folder *5_bias_investigation* holds the code that explains and probes tool-selection bias.
-It builds per-endpoint feature tables (e.g., query–metadata similarity, lengths, params, readability, age), runs the feature-level analysis (correlations and per-model linear regressions), and saves compact CSVs and plots.
+It builds per-endpoint feature tables (e.g., query–metadata similarity, lengths, params, readability, age), runs the feature-level analysis (correlations and per-model linear regressions), and saves compact plots.
 It also contains code to generate metadata perturbations (scrambling/swapping of tool names).
 Lastly, it contains the biased continued pre-training (CPT) pipeline, where one can train an LLM with a corpus saturated in one endpoint’s metadata and evaluate how exposure changes selection shares.

 ### Bias Mitigation
 The folder *6_bias_mitigation* contains the code to evaluate our subset-selection debiasing pipeline.
 It has code to synthesize a benchmark where each query is paired with 8 candidate APIs, of which a subset is truly sufficient; ground truth is saved alongside the dataset.
 We can run the selector to predict subsets, then use the evaluator to compute micro-precision, micro-recall, and exact-set match overall.
 The resulting filter is intended to precede uniform sampling among retained tools, flattening selection distributions without harming coverage.